xf8b/AdminBot/docs/commands/clear.md

 ---
 layout: default
-title: Administrators Command
+title: Clear Command
-permalink: /docs/commands/administrators/
+permalink: /docs/commands/clear/
 ---

 # Clear Command
-##Info
+## Info
 The `clear` command allows you to remove messages in a particular channel in bulk.

 The minimum amount of messages you can delete at once is 2.
 The maximum you can delete at once is 500.